voidcase/txtv/README.md

 ## Configuration

-txtv.py will automatically generate a config file at `~/.config/svtxtv/svtxtv.conf` with default values.
+txtv.py will automatically generate a config file at `~/.config/txtv/config` with default values.
 Right now the most interesting thing there is aliases which work both in CLI mode and interactive mode.
 You can also change what your interactive prompt looks like if you care about that.

 ## Links

-Here is the trello for the development of svtxtv: https://trello.com/b/aBI0DpN3/svtxtv
+Here is the trello for the development of txtv: https://trello.com/b/aBI0DpN3/svtxtv

 Here is where it's scraping data from: https://www.svt.se/svttext/web/pages/100.html